LinkedSoftwareDependencies/Components-Generator.js/README.md

 ## For constructor arguments

 Here's an example of how these annotations can be used to give additional information about the constructor arguments of a class and how you can make the parser ignore specific fields.
+These comments must be placed inline in your constructor.
+An example:
 ```typescript
 export class MyActor {
     constructor(/** This is an array of bytes